MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 Hello, and welcome to today's session of `MyLife AI Open Development`!
 I'm Erik Jespersen, president and platform architect here at MyLife.
 MyLife's aim is to put you, and all of us, in control of our AI-experiences for our own private, personal and collective wellbeing.

-It is with great sorrow, in that still I'm not sure what the next series is going to be, and with great joy, as MyLife will be almost immediately enhanced by the fruit of our ongoing "Diary Bot Series" labor, that I annunce this episode the finale installment of the "Diary Bot Series."
+It is with great sorrow, in that still I'm not sure what the next series is going to be, and with great joy, as MyLife will be almost immediately enhanced by the fruit of our ongoing "Diary Bot Series" labor, that I announce this episode the final installment of the "Diary Bot Series."
 As such, today we will be pulling it all together, and taking all of this Diary Bot intelligence creation, pipeline manouvering, and frontend painting to its conclusion by confirguring the Diary Bot onto the Memory Team as a default offering.

 - [Slide 2: Mission] **powerpoint**